appsody/website/content/docs/reference/metadata.md

 # Traceability Metadata

-Appsody enables end-to-end traceability from development to deployment by injecting metadata in the form of labels and annotations on container images and Kubernetes resources.
+Appsody enables end-to-end traceability from development to deployment by injecting metadata, in the form of labels and annotations, on container images and Kubernetes resources.

 ---